 Recordings of students will be treated as confidential.
 Consequently, because the Board is bound by Ohio's Student Records Statute and the Family Educational Rights and Privacy Act (FERPA), copies of video recordings containing personal identifiable information about students shall not be released except to school officials with legitimate educational interests.
 Parents or guardians of minor students, and students who are eighteen (18) years of age or older, who are charged with disciplinary violations may view relevant portions of any video recording related to the charge, upon written request to the building principal, provided that viewing the recording does not violate State and/or Federal law (i.e., the privacy rights of any other students whose images appear on the recording).
-Likewise, school personnel may view relevant portions of any video relating to the building principal, provided that viewing the recording against them, upon written request to the building principal, provided that viewing does not violate State and/or Federal law (i.e., the privacy rights of any video relating to any disciplinary charge against them, upon written request to the building principal, provided that viewing does not violate State and/or Federal law (i.e., the privacy rights of any students whose images appear on the recording law (i.e., the privacy rights of any students whose images appear on the recording shall only be released through subpoena or court order.
+Likewise, school personnel may view relevant portions of any video relating to any disciplinary charge against them, upon written request to the building principal, provided that viewing the recording does not violate State and/or Federal law (i.e., the privacy rights of any students whose images appear on the recordings).
+Otherwise, such confidential recordings shall only be released through subpoena or court order.